QuentinRa/blog.quentinra.dev/proj/hmi/index.md

 1. create some categories of users
-2. ask persons matching your categories where they would go to find XXX in the menus, ... in order to test your interface.
+2. ask persons matching your categories where they would go to find XXX in the menus, ... to test your interface.
 3. create **UML**'s diagrams to formalize
 the interactions between the application and users
-4. make a static mockup
+4. make a static mock-up
-5. test your mockup
+5. test your mock-up
-6. make a dynamic mockup (links working, some code, ...)
+6. make a dynamic mock-up (links working, some code, ...)
 7. test again

 OR you can follow my steps

-1. create a dynamic mockup
+1. create a dynamic mock-up
-2. and repeat theses steps
+2. and repeat these steps
     1. test and reviews by users
     2. filter changes to be made
     3. implement one or more changes